Versioning and Publishing

 When you create a game Snapshot, any indexes for Data Types you've created using the Game Data Service will be made available for your game's Live stage when you publish the Snapshot:

 - None of the data you've inserted into Data Types in Preview will be published to Live.

 - Any changes to Game Data indexes will be made to the Live stage and a re-indexing will occur when you publish to Live.

 For more details, see the Data Types in Preview and Live section on the Data Explorer page.

 Once you have configured and tested your game, you'll want to make it available to the public!
 The testing you have done to this point has been on the Preview servers.
 These servers allow you to develop your game but are not suitable for use by a significant number of players - there's a limit of imposed on the number of concurrent connections in Preview by game Pricing Tier - please see our Pricing webpage for details.

 Don't Launch on Preview!
 You should not launch your game using the Preview servers because player devices will not be able to connect when concurrency limits are reached.

 When you are ready to launch your game you need to save the configuration in a Snapshot and then publish it to the Live servers.
-These are designed for massive concurrency and can handle the loads generated when hundreds of thousands of players are playing the game at the same time.
+These are designed for higher concurrency loads - please see our Pricing webpage for the Live concurrency limits imposed by game Pricing Tier.